At the core, a traditional GPO provides value through three main elements: money, time and resources.

 - GPOs save you money by providing access to the cost savings they negotiated with their supplier partners

 - GPOs save you time by giving you immediate access to a finished contract; they conduct the sourcing process for all their agreements so you don’t have to

 - GPOs save you resources by freeing your procurement team from managing nonstrategic, indirect spend, giving them time to focus on areas that are strategic to your business

 However, when you consider the benefits of joining a group purchasing organization, these three should be just the beginning.

 Benefits of a GPO: What’s Required and What’s a Value-Add

 A GPO that saves you money is doing its job.
 One that consistently sources new agreements is able to address more of your spend.

 By definition, a GPO should free up your team resources.
 But one that has relationships at multiple levels of the supplier organization can better mitigate risk.

-When you’re comparing GPOs, there are easy quantitative measurements to use: number of agreements offered, number of members, total spend volume.
-But as with most things, the qualitative elements complete the story.
+When you’re comparing GPOs, there are easy quantitative measurements to use:

 A traditional GPO is similar to a diligent employee with a “check the box” mentality.
 They do their job in a timely manner and in a “meets expectations” sort of way.
 But checking the box means missed opportunities and missed savings.